 Good preparation is everything: If the inner team is to be worked with, the client first needs writing material (pen and paper).
 Alternatively, the visualization can also be done on a flipchart.
 The individual team members are sketched on, named in the later process and possibly cut out.

 Cut team figures offer the advantage that you can rank them as you wish (e.g. according to the priority of their arguments or the dynamics of their voice).

 Before the coaching begins, the coach should verbally introduce the client to the concept of the inner team.
 If necessary, the parallelism thesis can also be clarified by means of an example.
 If the client is already familiar with the method, this step can be omitted.

 Now the client's specific concern is named: On what occasion do you want to ask your inner team?
 What is on your mind?
-Which feelings and values play a role for you in the decision-making process?
+Which feelings and values play a role for you in decision-making?

 Here it is important to name the problem as concretely as possible and to focus on one issue at a time.
 Depending on the issue, different team members may appear at the meeting.

 After the concern has been specifically named, the first participants arrive.
 Each aspect / point of view corresponds to a team member.
 Now you draw the individual members on your sheet of paper (stick figures are sufficient) and give them each a name and a key phrase.
 This could look like this, for example: